What's Goin' On - Harlan Enterprise

 JUNE 16

-Beginning June 16, the Harlan County High School dance team will publish a tryout video on youtube.com.
+— Beginning June 16, the Harlan County High School dance team will publish a tryout video on YouTube.
 Tryouts will be virtual by submitting a video of the tryout dance.
-Details will follow nearing June 16.
+More details will follow.

 MONDAYS